SteGreig/npg-legends/wp-content/plugins/password-protected/README.md

 If you can, please [fork the code](https://github.com/benhuson/password-protected) and submit a pull request via GitHub.
 If you're not comfortable using Git, then please just submit it to the issues link above.

 __How can I translate this plugin?__
 If you would like to translate this plugin you can easily contribute at the [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/password-protected/) page.
-The stable plugin needs to be 95% translated for a language file to be available to download/update via Wordpress.
+The stable plugin needs to be 95% translated for a language file to be available to download/update via WordPress.

 Upgrade Notice
 --------------

+### 2.3
+Fixed an issue with "testcookie" on some hosts.
+Added `password_protected_cookie_name` and `password_protected_options_page_capability` filters.

 ### 2.2.5
 Added `password_protected_login_password_title` filter to allow customizing the "Password" label on the login form.